USACE-WRISES/xs-calc/README.md

   - Review Results, Conveyance, and Distribution; use the plot toggle for Velocity/Shear views.

 - **(2) Import from USGS 3DEP:**
-  - Click the `3DEP` button in the ìCross-Section Dataî header.
+  - Click the `3DEP` button in the ‚ÄúCross-Section Data‚Äù header.
   - In the 3DEP modal, choose a location/profile and import.
 Units convert automatically to your current unit system.
   - Back in the table, mark LB and RB (required), then proceed as above with slope, D or Q, and n options.